USS Milwaukee (LCS-5): Construction

+Career

 On 11 December 2015, on its way to San Diego from Halifax, Nova Scotia, the vessel experienced a "complete loss of propulsion" and was towed to Joint Expeditionary Base Little Creek, Virginia.

 On 23 February 2016, CNN reported an update on the status of Milwaukee.
 In that update Navy Lt.
 Rebecca Haggard stated that Milwaukee "is designed to operate with gas turbine and diesel engines, which can operate in tandem or independently, In the case of Milwaukee when switching from one system to the other, a clutch failed to disengage as designed.
 Instead, the clutch remained spinning and some of the clutch gears were damaged."
 Lt.
 Haggard also stated that quick action by the crew prevented more serious problems and the damaged clutch was repaired in Virginia.

 On 30 December 2016, Milwaukee participated in a homeport shift ceremony that took place at Naval Station Mayport.
-The ship was previously based out of Naval Base San Diego.
-She is assigned to Littoral Combat Ship Squadron Two.
+The ship never made it to her previously planned homeport of San Diego.
+She was assigned to Littoral Combat Ship Squadron Two.

 On May 16, 2018, Milwaukee fired four "Longbow" Hellfire missiles at Fast Inshore Attack Craft (FIAC) targets, as part of an experimental platform development programme.

 In 2021, the navy decided against decommissioning Milwaukee alongside several other older Freedom-class ships due to Milwaukee's active testing of a new anti-submarine mission package.

-On 2 April 2022, Milwaukee returned to Mayport following a deployment to the 4th Fleet.
+On 2 April 2022, Milwaukee returned to Mayport following a 15 week deployment to the 4th Fleet.

 On 29 July 2022, a major electrical fire damaged the ship while she was docked in Jacksonville.

-On 19 October 2022, Milwaukee left Mayport for her second deployment in 2022.
+On 19 October 2022, Milwaukee left Mayport for her second deployment in 2022 to the 4th Fleet.
+The ship returned to Mayport in June 2023 after a 243 day deployment to Central and South America.

+Milwaukee was decommissioned 8 September 2023 at a ceremony in Mayport.